 The Method of Joints

 The method of joints is a process used to solve for the unknown forces acting on members of a truss.
-The method centers on the joints or connection points between the members, and it is usually the fastest and easiest way to solve for all the unknown forces in a truss structure.
+As the name suggests, the method focuses on the joints or connection points between the members.
+While the method of sections discussed next is usually the fastest way to solve for the force in a specific member, the method of joints is usually the fastest way to solve for the unknown forces in all members of the truss.

 Using the Method of Joints: